-Professor Kaushal is an Assistant Professor at the Allard School of Law.
-Her research interests lie at the intersection of law and difference, with particular focus on the fields of immigration and citizenship law, legal theory, and constitutional law and theory.
-She has published in all of these fields.
+Professor Kaushal joined the Allard School of Law, University of British Columbia in July 2016.
+She works in the fields of immigration and citizenship law, public law, and legal theory, and has published in all of these fields.

-Prior to joining the Allard School of Law, Professor Kaushal held a SSHRC postdoctoral fellowship at the University of Toronto, Faculty of Law.
-In the past, she has served as a law clerk for the Ontario Court of Appeal and practiced civil and commercial litigation in Toronto.
+Prior to joining the Allard School of Law, Asha held a postdoctoral fellowship at the University of Toronto, Faculty of Law.
+Before commencing her graduate studies, she worked in a variety of legal capacities, including as a law clerk for the Court of Appeal for Ontario, as an aspiring civil litigator in Toronto, and as an international investment lawyer.

 "Constituent Power: Political Unity and Constitutional Plurality" (2017) 37:2 National Journal of Constitutional Law 91.